fantasyislandsoftware/ZXSearchEngine/README.md

 A search engine utilising the zxinfo search api

-Typescript project setup with vite and tailwind css
+Typescript react project, setup with vite and tailwind css